XIXIYOUNG2018/MPCD1/README.md

 ![The framework of MGCD](https://github.com/XIXIYOUNG2018/MGCD/blob/main/framework.pdf)

-MPCD is a newly developed method for evaluating the predictive performance on ADMET, physicochemical, and activity cliff compounds of machine learning models.
+MGCD is a newly developed method for evaluating the predictive performance on ADMET, physicochemical, and activity cliff compounds of machine learning models.